How much does it cost to attend RSU?

 Financial aid is available in the form of grants, scholarships, loans and part-time employment from federal, state, institutional and private sources.
 Financial need, available funds, student classification, and academic performance determine the types and amounts of aid awarded.
 See Financial Aid for application instructions.
 Scholarship awards will be made starting in early spring and will continue as funds permit.
 See Scholarships for application instructions.

 Yes.
 RSU has established an online campus for those who cannot get to our campuses or want to take their courses when it is convenient for them.
 See RSU Online for more information.

 If I attend classes at the Pryor or Bartlesville campuses, do I have to enroll in Claremore?

 In most cases, you can enroll for classes at any of our three campuses in Claremore, Pryor, or Bartlesville.
 That's part of the convenience!
-Veterans seeking admission must visit our Claremore campus to be advised by our Veterans Coordinator.
-See Veterans for more information.
+Veterans seeking admission should visit our Claremore campus to see our Veterans Coordinator after enrolling.
+International students should visit our International Counselor.